bmoney724/ChessLite/README.md

 ChessLite has 5,672 lines of code written by the Author.

 ## Distribution
-* jar is contained in dist folder (for users with JRE)
+* jar is contained in [dist folder](https://github.com/JosephPrichard/ChessLiteGUI/blob/master/dist/ChessLite.jar) for users with JRE
-* exe is contained in dist/windows folder (for windows users)
+* packaged exe is contained in [dist folder](https://github.com/JosephPrichard/ChessLiteGUI/tree/master/dist/ChessLite1.0) for windows users
-* source code can be found in src folder
+* source code can be found in [src folder](https://github.com/JosephPrichard/ChessLiteGUI/tree/master/src)

 ## Features
 * Algorithms that follow the rules of Standard Chess